ansys/pyensight/doc/source/user_guide/index.rst

 it possible to view and review every interaction in EnSight as a command stream.
 You can play back the journal streams to automate tasks.

-In an EnSight 9.x release, an embedded Python interpreter was introduced into the EnSight core.
+The EnSight 9.x release introduced an embedded Python interpreter into the EnSight core.
 The initial language binding to EnSight was via the *native API*.
 The native API is derived from the EnSight journaling language.
 It is basically a direct Python mapping with object-specific conversion operations to simplify the interface.